Skip to content

 • Regular key rotation

-Similarly, SSH keys should be rotated at some times to protect the system from potential vulnerability.
+Similarly, SSH keys should be rotated at times to protect the system from potential vulnerability.
 For example, set a schedule of key rotation in place and encode it as a computer-automated code to switch over updates smoothly.

 • Shared Keys